HGTV’s New Series ‘Home Town’ Features Classic Home Restorations

 On the premiere episode of Home Town, Ben and Erin will help a military family with three children transition to small town life as the couple renovates a 4,000-square-foot, 1917 Craftsman-style cottage for them.
 The plan on Home Town is to implement an open concept floor plan with an attached mud room, and a space that is perfect for homeschooling.
 Ben and Erin also surprise the family on Home Town by using their own original touches, including a hand-crafted copper gas lantern and a kitchen island counter top that is re-purposed from a vintage bowling alley floor.

-The families Erin and Ben work with on Home Town are as diverse as the newly renovated, small town houses they will be calling home.
+The families Erin and Ben work with on Home Town are as diverse as the newly renovated, small townhouses they will be calling home.
 On Home Town, they will be helping first-time home buyers, couples with young children, and grandparents wishing to live closer to their grandchildren find the perfect home that fits their lifestyle and their expectations.

 “I think the trend toward finding a simpler life is happening in small towns everywhere,” said Erin.
 “We want these families to feel like they are truly at home and to feel it in their heart when they walk in the door.”